theshteves/stevenkneiser.com/links.md

 title: "Links\nWorth\nSpreading"
 permalink: /links
 toc: true
+svg: floating-cogs
 ---

 [⇒ / (back home)](/)

 _Last Updated: {{ site.time | date: "%B %d, %Y" }}_

-This is my "best of", my running list of "most shared" links
+This is my "Best Of":
+<br>my running list of links shared most

-I'll continue to fight the temptation to bloat this list over time.
+This list continues to evolve today & I'll continue to fight the temptation to bloat it over time.
 I may post other best-of's individually, but this is the home for my consistent top performers.
 I have a recency bias where I write about my most recent obsessions, but this is a home for sticky ideas that have withstood the test of more time (& my attention-span).

 On final review, this list is more US-centric than I'd prefer, so I encourage people to check out this [world map of the world by population](https://ourworldindata.org/world-population-cartogram){:target="\_blank"} & this [animated world map of twitter activity over one month (2013)](https://vimeo.com/347801005){:target="\_blank"}.
 The internet isn't just your country, so this map gives you  a better feel for who you'll be interacting with in the future.